mca91/itewrpkg/README.md

 devtools::install_github("mca91/itewrpkg")
 ```

 Running the above command will also install all R packages which are required for reproducing the code examples presented throughout the book.
-Running `library(itewrpkg)` will load the package and all dependencies which makes it unnecessary to individually attach the packages introduced at the beginning of chapter.
+Running `library(itewrpkg)` will load the package and all dependencies which makes it unnecessary to individually attach the packages introduced at the beginning of each chapter.
 This may take a few seconds but may be convenient if you are playing around with code chunks from various chapters.

 ### Usage